 The plan includes protocols to address specific types of emergencies.
 These protocols are meant to guide the stabilization of and recovery from an incident and include emergency instructions and references in a concise format for use by individuals designated to manage the response while preserving resources.

 The plan outlines the preparation of, response to, and recovery from emergency events.
 It is consistent with established practices related to emergency response actions, incorporating the National Incident Management System (NIMS) to facilitate coordination and interoperability among responding agencies.
-The College will cooperate with federal, state, and local emergency management agencies and other responders in the development, implementation, and execution of its emergency response plans.
+The university will cooperate with federal, state, and local emergency management agencies and other responders in the development, implementation, and execution of its emergency response plans.
 Nothing in this plan should be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of the plan.

 - protect human life;